olizilla/github-deploy-key/README.md

 You can go check https://github.com/olizilla/github-deploy-key/settings/keys or the equivalent for your repo to see the public key was added.

-The key-pair are also dumped in the current working directory like as:
+The key-pair are also dumped in the current working directory like so:

 ```
 ./<repo>/<timestamp>/id_rsa{.pub}